 We are currently analysing the consultation responses.
 Thank you if you took part and sent us your comments.
 We will publish a summary of the results from the formal questionnaire when we have them.

 Where comments have been received that raise issues needing further consideration, additional evidence will be collected and research conducted.

 Out of all the potential options under the different key issues, decisions will be made on which are the most relevant or appropriate bearing in mind all the feedback received.
 We will then consult widely on these “preferred options”, including draft policies.
 After that, the decision will have to be made as to the final policy position.

 13 June to 25 July: consultation on Cranbrook Issues and Options Report

-Autumn 2016: East Devon District Council considered representations received and draft Preferred Options Report
+Autumn 2016: East Devon District Council considering representations received and draft Preferred Options Report

-Winter 2016: Cranbrook Preferred Options report considered by Development Management Committee at East Devon District Council.
+Spring 2017: Cranbrook Preferred Options report considered by Strategic Planning Committee at East Devon District Council.

-Late Spring 2017: Submission Cranbrook Development Plan Document considered by Development Management Committee, East Devon District Council.
+Late 2017: Submission Cranbrook Development Plan Document considered by Development Management Committee, East Devon District Council.